rvbonfimm/econdos-jobtest/README.md

 # econdos-jobtest
 A test for a job interview

-This one contains 19 test cases for all the algorithms requested.
+This one contains some test cases for all the algorithms requested.
 You can run this by typing:

 `yarn test`